ycwfs/Figure-Skating-Action-Quality-Assessment/README.md

 Technical Element Score (TES) and Program Component Score (PCS) evaluations in figure skating demand precise assessment of athletic actions and artistic interpretation, respectively.
 Existing methods face three major challenges.

 * Firstly, video and audio cues are regarded as common features for both TES and PCS predictions in previous works without considering the prior evaluation criterion of figure skating.
-* Secondly, action elements in competitions are separated in time, existing methods try to give a total TES prediction while each action element isn't evaluated.
+* Secondly, action elements in competitions are separated in time, TES should be derived from each element's score, but existing methods try to give an overall TES prediction without evaluating each action element.
 * Thirdly, lengthy competition videos make it difficult to learning long-range contexts.

 To address these challenges, we propose a two-stream multi-modal framework to predict TES and PCS.
 By separating visual-feature based TES evaluation stream from audio-visual-feature based PCS evaluation stream, we created a theoretically sound approach that aligns with actual judging criteria.